Package Leaflet: Information for the User

 Your doctor will decide if Donopa is suitable for you.

-Use of Donopa with other medications
+Using Donopa with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-You should also inform your doctor if you are taking medications that contain methotrexate (for example, for rheumatoid arthritis), bleomycin (to treat cancer), nitrofurantoin or similar antibiotics (to treat infections), or amiodarone (to treat heart diseases), since Donopa increases the adverse effects of these medications.
+You should also inform your doctor if you are taking medications that contain methotrexate (for example, for rheumatoid arthritis), bleomycin (to treat cancer), nitrofurantoin, or similar antibiotics (to treat infections), or amiodarone (to treat heart diseases), since Donopa increases the adverse effects of these medications.

 Donopa can be used during pregnancy if it is clinically necessary.

-If Donopa is administered for a short period, it is not necessary to interrupt breastfeeding.
+If Donopa is administered for a short period, it is not necessary to interrupt breast-feeding.

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and Using Machines

 If you have been given Donopa without any other analgesic/sedative, for safety reasons, you should avoid driving, operating machinery, or performing complex tasks until you are fully recovered (at least 30 minutes).